Sergong/azure-hyperv-s2d-lab/README.md

 4. **Post-deployment**
    - Log into each VM
    - Verify Hyper-V and Failover Clustering are installed
-   - Run `bootstrap.ps1` to configure S2D and create the cluster
+   - Run `setup-s2d-cluster.ps1` on hyperv-node-0 to create the cluster and virtual switch
+   - **OR** run `setup-virtual-switch.ps1` on both nodes if you only need the virtual switch

 ---